 In my research, I am broadly interested in the circulation of of texts and tropes around the Global South, with a particular focus on the Caribbean and Africa.
 My book, Forms of Disappointment.
-Cuban and Angolan Narrative After the Cold War (forthcoming 2019, SUNY Press), examines how late 20th and early 21st century Cuban and Angolan novels revisit literary forms and practices associated with the early years of revolutionary enthusiasm.
+Cuban and Angolan Narrative After the Cold War (SUNY Press, 2019), examines how late 20th and early 21st century Cuban and Angolan novels revisit literary forms and practices associated with the early years of revolutionary enthusiasm.
 I show that these techniques, which together I call a poetics of disappointment, constitute a new formal and affective relationship to the histories of revolution shared across the South Atlantic.
 Research for this project has been supported by the Kluge Center at the U.S. Library of Congress and the Luso-American Development Foundation/ Arquivo Nacional Torre do Tombo in Lisbon, Portugal.
 I am also at work on a project examining Angolan intellectual Mário Pinto de Andrade and the Lusophone Negritude movement, and a new project on speculative geographies and lifeless bodies in Latin American literature.

 Languages: Spanish and Portuguese.

 Forms of Disappointment.
 Cuban and Angolan Narratives After the Cold War.
 SUNY Press.
-Forthcoming, 2019.
+2019.

 “Nicolás Guillén and Poesia Negra de Expressão Portuguesa (1953).”
 Transatlantic Studies.
 Iberia, Latin America, Africa, edited by Cecilia Enjuto Rangel, Sebastiaan Faber, Pedro García Caro, and Robert Newcomb, Liverpool University Press, forthcoming.